ASTOR, Lady Nancy (1879-1964)

 The American politician and society hostess Nancy Astor was the first woman to sit in Parliament, holding her seat for over 25 years.
 A pioneer for women in politics, Astor has also been criticised for making anti-Semitic comments.
-Number 4 St James’s Square was her London home.
+Number 4 St James’s Square was her London home between 1912 and 1946.

 Nancy Witcher Langhorne, born in Virginia, USA, travelled to England in 1904 and two years later married Waldorf Astor (1879–1952), a wealthy newspaper proprietor and the Member of Parliament for Plymouth.
-Elected to the peerage on the death of his father in 1919, Waldorf was forced to give up his seat in the House of Commons and promoted Nancy as a candidate in the resulting by-election instead.
+Raised to the peerage on the death of his father in 1919, Waldorf was obliged to give up his seat in the House of Commons and promoted Nancy as a candidate in the resulting by-election.

 Although no woman had yet sat in the Commons, she won with 51% of the vote and remained the Conservative MP for Plymouth Sutton for over 25 years (1919–45).
 This was despite the fact that she had originally been regarded as a stop-gap candidate.

 Ironically, Astor has never been part of the campaign to obtain votes for women, and was widely regarded among those who were as a political lightweight.
-However, her campaigning spirit and enthusiasm for politics were formidable and she championed many causes on behalf of underprivileged women and children.
-Astor was for example a keen supporter and benefactor of the nursery schools of Margaret McMillan.
-Her most effective speeches were in support of her legislation to ban the sale of alcohol to anyone under 18, a bill which was passed in 1923.
+However, her campaigning spirit and enthusiasm for politics were undeniable and she championed many causes on behalf of underprivileged women and children: she was, for example, a keen supporter and benefactor of the nursery schools of Margaret McMillan.
+A teetotaller, her most effective speeches were in support of legislation to ban the sale of alcohol to anyone under 18, a bill which was passed in 1923.
 She never held ministerial office.